pennsnoplus/pouch/README.md

   wrapper return status (for instance, if reading a file to upload fails, set the status as -1, and return the pouch_request pointer as is);
+- add a *good* way to connect to authenticated servers.